Akuli/math-tutorial/geometry-and-trig.rst

    >>> math.sin(60)
    -0.3048106211022167

-Now you're feeling really WTF.
-The angles with negative sines should be below the x axis, e.g. something between 180° and 360°.

 The problem is that Python, Haskell, C and most other programming languages use radians by default instead of degrees.
-Let's convert 60° to radians so the sine function is happy:
+Let's convert 60° to radians so ``math.sin`` is happy:

 .. code-block:: python